TongTY/Individual-Project/README.md

 (20/04)
 1. I have create a new folder 'Data Visualisation' and the content files are described in the following section.
 2. I have uploaded a new file named Results.

+(29/04)
+1. Under 'Individual-Project/MathPairs_Java/...'<br />
+   1.1 'MathPairs.java': the final version of the algorithm<br />
+   1.2 'Result':new results based on sv=0.5% and cv=50% and 10% were added<br />
+2. Under 'Individual-Project/Data Visualisation/...'<br />
+   '2_graph_labels.png' is the graph which has labels.<br />
+   '2_graph_v4.html' is the sorce code and I used d3.v4.js instead of d3.v3.js in this code.<br />
+3. Folder 'EnglishPairs' is totallt new.
+Just stores the same work as 'MathPairs_Java' does.<br/>